FLAMINGO: combining kinetic SZ effect and galaxy-galaxy lensing measurements to gauge the impact of feedback on large-scale structure: Results

 Using the simulated galaxy selection that best fits the lensing measurements it is straightforward to compute a mean halo mass.
 We quote the mean halo masses in terms of $M_\textrm{500c}$ in order to place the them in the context of X-ray samples.
 Note that for satellite galaxies we use the $M_\textrm{500c}$ value associated with the FOF group in which the satellite resides.
 Weighting each selected galaxy equally yields mean halo masses of $\log_{10}[M_\textrm{500c}/\textrm{M}_\odot] = 13.53 \pm 0.02$ and $13.34 \pm 0.04$ for the LOWZ and CMASS samples, respectively.
 Thus, the lensing data yields a $\la 10\%$ constraint on the halo mass at $2\sigma$ uncertainty.
 In the above we have combined the L1 and L2 (C1 and C2) constraints into a single mean halo mass using inverse-variance weighting for LOWZ (CMASS), given that the individual bins are consistent (within $2\sigma$).
 We find that these constraints on the mean halo mass are virtually independent of which \flamingo\ model we use to compute the mean halo masses, which we attribute to the fact that we adjust the minimum stellar mass for each model to refit the lensing data.
 This includes runs which vary the galaxy stellar mass function, which require a significantly different minimum stellar mass to match the lensing data.

 We note that if we apply the same minimum stellar mass cuts as in the fiducial selection but limit our analysis to central galaxies only, we find lower mean halo masses\footnote{We find consistent constraints with the central galaxy only mean halo masses if, instead of computing the mean of the selected central galaxies, we simply fit a composite NFW profile + 2-halo term (using the halo bias model of \citealt{Tinker2010}) to the lensing data, using the \textsc{Colossus} package \citep{Diemer2018}.} of $\log_{10}[M_\textrm{500c}/\textrm{M}_\odot] = 13.32 \pm 0.03$ and $13.13 \pm 0.06$ for the LOWZ and CMASS samples, respectively.
 This confirms that the inclusion of satellite galaxies in the selection boosts the mean halo mass of the sample and by consequence also the stacked lensing and kSZ effect signals.
+If we were instead to re-fit the minimum stellar mass for the central-only selection, the derived mean halo mass would increase, as expected.
+But note that a central-only selection does not provide a statistically good fit to the lensing data, so the derived mean halo mass would have questionable value.